ckb-next/ckb-next/DAEMON.md

 Binding keys
 ------------

 Keys may be rebound through use of the `bind` commands.
-Binding is a 1-to-1 operation that translates one keypress to a different keypress, regardless of circumstance; simple, but inflexible.
+Binding is a 1-to-1 operation that translates one keypress to a different keypress regardless of circumstance.
 - `bind <key1>:<key2>` remaps key1 to key2.
 Again, see `src/ckb-daemon/keyboard_*.c` for a list of key names.
 - `unbind <key>` unbinds a key, causing it to lose all function.
 - `rebind <key>` resets a key, returning it to its default binding.